2019 London Bridge stabbings: Perpetrator

 The attacker was identified as Usman Khan, a 28-year-old British national from Stoke-on-Trent, of Pakistani descent.
 Khan appears to have left school with no qualifications after spending part of his late teens in Pakistan.
 He was known to police and had links to Islamist extremist groups.
 In December 2018 he had been automatically released from prison on licence, where he was serving a 16-year sentence for terrorism offences, and was wearing an electronic tag.

 Khan had been part of a plot, inspired by Al-Qaeda, to establish a terrorist camp on his family's land in Kashmir and bomb the London Stock Exchange.
-The plot was disrupted by MI5 and the police, as part of MI5's Operation Guava (police Operation Norbury), and Khan was given an indeterminate sentence.
+The plot was disrupted by MI5 and the police, as part of MI5's Operation Guava, and Khan was given an indeterminate sentence.
 Of the nine men involved, Khan was the youngest at 19 and according to Mr Justice Wilkie, Khan and two others were “more serious jihadis” than the others.
 In 2013, his sentence was revised after an appeal, and he was ordered to serve at least 8 years of his new 16-year sentence, with a 5-year extended licence allowing recall to prison.

 According to the anti-extremism group Hope not Hate, Khan was a supporter of Al-Muhajiroun, an extremist group with which scores of terrorists were involved.
 He was a student and a personal friend of Anjem Choudary, an Islamist and terrorism supporter.
 Khan had previously participated in the Learning Together programme.

 Post-mortem examination showed evidence of "occasional use of cocaine" by Khan.